Sign In / Sign Out

 When and where do I check in?

-Assigned move-in dates and times will be communicated through your ASU email address in early July.
+Assigned move-in dates and times will be communicated through your ASU email address.
 Students will be expected to arrive on campus at their assigned time and location to complete the check in process, receive keys, and receive assistance with move in.
-We are working very hard to ensure a move-in process for 2020 that will allow for minimal person-to-person contact, so it is imperative that you stick to your assigned arrival date and time.

 What do I need to bring to check in?